16wells/google-photos-icloud-migration/README.md

 python main.py --config config.yaml
 ```

-### Using Photos Library Sync Method (Recommended)
+### Using Photos Library Sync Method (Recommended - Default in Web UI)

-For the most reliable uploads with full EXIF metadata preservation, use the PhotoKit-based sync method (macOS only):
+For the most reliable uploads with full EXIF metadata preservation, use the PhotoKit-based sync method (macOS only). **This is now the default in the Web UI.**

+**Web UI**: PhotoKit sync is enabled by default - just start the migration.

+**Command Line**:
 ```bash
 python main.py --config config.yaml --use-sync
 ```